tombresee/Cyberpandas/README.rst

 If multiple axis config blocks apply to a single axis, type-based options take precedence over orientation-based options, which in turn take precedence over general options.

-They have the following properties:

-.. altair-object-table:: altair.AxisConfig